 Downward herniation of cerebellar tonsils through the foramen magnum.

-Common upper cervical spine fractures seen in trauma cases.
+Common upper cervical spine fractures associated with trauma.

-Inflammatory tissue mass compressing the spinal cord at the CV junction.
+Inflammatory tissue mass causing spinal cord compression at the CV junction.

-Secondary cancer deposits in vertebrae or surrounding tissues.
+Secondary cancer deposits involving the vertebrae or surrounding tissues.

 Kinking, narrowing, or compression affecting blood flow.